aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/05-start-aws-cli.md

 {{% /notice %}}

-Open a Terminal window and paste the following command.
-The AWS CLI updates the version, if necessary.
+Open a Terminal window and paste the following command to install the AWS CLI .
+Pip updates the version, if necessary.
 ```bash
 pip-3.6 install awscli -U --user
 ```